Why Do I Feel Sad for No Reason, and What Should I Do?

 This hormone is beneficial in the short-term because it allows you to cope with the stress-triggering situation.

-Laughter can help you stop feeling low by lifting your spirits and making you feel happier.
+Laughter can help you overcome a low mood by lifting your spirits and making you feel happier.
 When you laugh, your brain releases endorphins, improving your mood and reducing stress.

-For example, watching a funny movie, reading a humorous book, or spending time with a friend who makes you laugh can brighten your day.s to heal, emotional wounds need time as well.
+For example, watching a funny movie, reading a humorous book, or spending time with a friend who makes you laugh can brighten your days to heal.

 Allow yourself the time and space necessary to work through your feelings in whatever way works best for you.